saintmalik/blog.saintmalik.me/blog/2022-01-04-open-source-interships-programs.md

 tags: [Open Source, OSS]
 ---

-Before we start, i will like to say, All this programs listed are not mandatorry for you to contribute to open source.
+Before we start, i will like to say, All this programs listed are not mandatory for you to contribute to open source.

 But you can contribute to open source even if you don't get selected for this programs, you can always contribute to open source programs anytime you want.